TommyGPrimo/CRISPRaiCircuitsModeling/README.md

 # CRISPRaiCircuitsModeling
-Package for modeling CRISPRa genetic circuit behavior in the prescence of competing gRNAs for multi-gene programming
+Package for modeling CRISPRa behavior and mainly seeing the I/O response to comparisons between CRISPRa-complexes

-# Overview
-Gene regulatory networks (GRNs) comprise complex interactions that are hard to predict in CRISPRa genetic circuits due to gRNA competition for CRISPRa machinery.
-This issue reduces predictability of designing large genetic circuit for multi-gene metabolic programming

 ## Scope

 *Version 1.0*
-- Build CRISPRa biochemical genetic circuit implementation for modality Two: gRNA guided CRISPRa and interactions for changing parameters
+- Build CRISPRa biochemical genetic circuit implementation of tethered complexes: gRNA guided CRISPRa and interactions for changing parameters
 - Deliverable: Bioengineering 537 Computational biology, End of Autumn 2024.
     - Working, downloadable model for checking resources, changing resources, and plotting I/O responses

 *Version 1.1*
-- Integrate experimental kinetic data for modality two interactions for potential autoregulator work
+- changing kinetics
+- implementation of RNA-guided CRISPRa complexes

 # Folders
 ## Docs
 - Functional Specification: Document contains background of package, problem being addressed, user profile and use cases
 - Component Specification: Document contains software components, high level description of data and provisions, interactions to accomplish the use cases and preliminary plan
-- Biochemical Equations: Document contains the biochemical equations used to structure the CRISPRai genetic circuits.

 ## srcs
 The source folder contains the main code for running this package, including unit tests and helper python scripts